heptarch/heptarch.github.io/drafts/cone.md

 *Subject:* Concerning the method of the cone

 I think you've struck upon something brilliant.
 The idea clearly borrows from Bentham—viz. possibility of surveillance—but extrapolates to its natural conclusion.
 Let me restate the logic to ensure I've understood:
-- the teacher states that each of $T$ units is gradeable;
+- the teacher declares that each of $T$ units is gradeable;
 - the student puts equal effort into all units;
 - the mark is constituted by $n$ randomly chosen units;
 - marking effort is reduced by a factor of $n/T$.